bolner/FlexPhpRouter/README.md

 Notes:
 - The first parameter of Router::route() defines the path to the controller directory.
-Use a way similar this the above to define the path in a relative way.
+Use a way similar to the above, to define the path in a relative way.
 - The second parameter of Router::route() command expects the name of the default controller, which is called when no controller